FLUID CONTROL

 by Underwater Stereo Particle Image Velocimetry system

-Measured flow filed and pressure distribution around ship stern
+Measured flow field and pressure distribution around ship stern

 by Stereo PIV and FBG sensor